wdi-atx-11/command-line/readme.md

 1. Online searches (try adding "in bash" or "Terminal" to your search).

-Practice using these resources with this [worksheet](https://docs.google.com/document/d/1kCOn4TykSWZhGd0teSsm2yaCs_HxZLy2gIqwtqYxysU/edit?usp=sharing)!
+**You do:** Practice using the resources above - with this [worksheet](https://docs.google.com/document/d/1kCOn4TykSWZhGd0teSsm2yaCs_HxZLy2gIqwtqYxysU/edit?usp=sharing)!

 ####Essential Commands

 0. `man`